ghrgriner/flawful/README.md

 Functionality applicable to most languages:

-* Add audio files to deck and print the keys for the tokens where no matching audio was found.
+* Add audio files to a deck and print the keys for the tokens where no matching audio was found.
 User-defined functions can be used to filter the keys automatically (e.g., by assigned chapter or excluding keys with spaces or special characters) so that the number printed